 UNIVERSITY OF WISCONSIN River Falls

 As part of the self-disclosure process a student is expected to submit a written report to the Ability Services office about a difficult medical, physical, sensory, or brain related issue.
 This kind of summary is often called documentation.
-It’s largely from this paperwork that decisions are made to allow the student certain types of accommodations.
-The documentation should be written by an appropriate kind of expert.
-It should present enough detailed information that a reader who is not an expert can: 1.)
+It’s largely from the information in documentation that decisions are made to allow a student specific types of accommodations.
+It should be written by an appropriate expert and should present enough detailed information that a reader who is not an expert can: 1.)
 Confirm the issue currently exists; 2.)
-Know how the issue will substantially impact the student at UWRF; and, 3.)
-Understand the kinds of accommodation a student must have for equal access and opportunity.
-The following links provide general guidelines for the type of expert and kinds of information that should be associated with documentation about: Learning Disability or Cognitive Processing Issue, ADHD, Hearing Issue, Physical/Mobility/Other Health Issue, Psychological/Neurological/Mental Health Issues, Brain Injury, Vision Issue.
+Know how the issue could substantially impact the student at UWRF; and, 3.)
+Understand the kinds of accommodation the student will need for equal access and opportunity.
+The following links provide general guidelines for the type of expert that should be used and information to provide for:

 UWRF does not pay any costs or provide the kind of expert that's needed to arrange documentation.

-NOTE: Documentation that's submitted to Ability Services may receive little or no consideration if a student hasn't seemed to indicate the Ability Services office has permission to focus on such a personal issue.
-A parent, high school teacher or staff, doctor, or anyone else who's trying to be helpful usually doesn't have the authority to grant that kind of permission.
-This is just one of many reasons the student should be closely involved in the process seeking accommodation.
+NOTE: Documentation that's submitted to Ability Services may receive little or no consideration if the student hasn't seemed to indicate the Ability Services office has permission to focus on such a personal issue.
+Usually anyone else who's trying to be supportive doesn't have the authority to grant that kind of permission.
+This is just one of many reasons the student should be centrally involved in the process of seeking accommodation.

 Unfortunately, Ability Services often receives documentation that isn’t sufficient.
 This happens because the experts who can write documentation are usually very busy people.
 They typically can't remember a lot of details about a student's issue and have little time to search their records for the details.
 It's also likely the experts don't fully understand why Ability Services wants to receive certain kinds of personal information and they can worry that someone might even attempt to use the information against the student.